Casa de Sueno Playa del Carmen

 Yes, if you purchase fruits or vegetables at the grocery store, there is just one step to take prior to eating them.
 You will need to rinse them in purification drops and tap water in the sink.
 Look for Microdyn or Bac Dyn drops in the produce section, although many guests leave some behind in the condo so you may not need to buy more.

-Just fill the sink with water, put in 7 or 8 drops, and soak everything – lettuce, apples, onions, jalapenos, tomatoes etc, for about 15-20 minutes then just put away.
+Just fill the sink with water, put in 6 or 8 drops, and soak everything – lettuce, apples, onions, jalapenos, tomatoes, etc. etc., for about 10-15 minutes then just put away.
 There is no flavor in the drops.
-Note: Produce in Mexico is very fresh and without preservatives, it won't keep as long as produce bought back home so buy only what you need for one or two days at a time.
+Note: Produce in Mexico is very fresh and without preservatives, it won't keep as long as produce bought back home so buy only what you need for three or four days at a time.

 What is the best way to exchange money?
 Should I get pesos at home and take them with me?

 We never bring pesos from the States to Playa – too expensive.
-You can easily get along in Playa without exchanging your money to pesos if you have US Dollars, as they are widely accepted almost everywhere here, but you will pay more as most places offer a horrible exchange rate when paying with US Dollars.
-So we always recommend that you use US Dollars until you get to town and then either use the ATM to withdraw pesos or exchange your home currency into pesos at the cambios.
+You can easily get along in Playa without exchanging your money to pesos if you have US Dollars, as they are widely accepted almost everywhere here, however, you will pay a lot more as most places offer a horrible exchange rate when paying with US Dollars.
+So we always recommend that you only use US Dollars until you get to town and then either use the ATM to withdraw pesos or exchange your home currency into pesos at the cambios or a bank.

-ATM's work the same way in Mexico as they do in the States, and most of them have instructions in both English and Spanish.
-But you do have to input how many pesos you want to withdraw instead of US or Canadian dollars (as of June 2016, 7000 pesos = about $460 US).
-Their fee is also stated in pesos, so don’t freak out with what looks like a $6 or $7 fee, when it is really just 60 or 70 cents.
-For the lowest fees, and safest ATMs, use only those attached to a bank, and not the ATMs located within stores, out on the street, etc. There are quite a few on Juarez near the condo, and on 10th Avenue & Calle 8 or Constituyentes.
-Be sure and let your bank know about your trip!
+ATM's work the same way in Mexico as they do in the States and Canada, and most of them have instructions in both English and Spanish.
+But you do have to input how many pesos you want to withdraw instead of US or Canadian dollars.
+As of June 2024: 500 pesos = 30 USD: 1000 pesos = $60 USD; $5000 pesos = $300 USD, so do your calculations before going up to the ATM and know how much you want to withdraw.
+Their fee is also stated in pesos, so don’t freak out when you see a $60 or $70 fee, as this is really $4 or $5 USD.
+For the lowest fees, and safest ATMs, use only those attached to a bank, and not the ATMs located within stores or out on the streets, etc. If you dont use Ci-Banco, there are quite a few "in bank" ATM's on Ave Juarez near the condo, and all along 10th Avenue (near Calle 8 and further down near Constituyentes.
+Be sure and let your bank know about your trip before you leave to Mexico so they dont restrict access to your account!

 What about the money exchange places on 5th Avenue?

-Other than ATMs or banks, the next best way to exchange money is at the cambios, which you will find up and down 5th Avenue.
+Other than ATMs or banks, the next best way to exchange money is at the cambios, which you will find up and down 5th and 10th Avenue.
 They are easily spotted by their large signs advertising their exchange rates.
 But they can vary widely in rates, so walk a few blocks before you commit to one - the larger the number the better for you.
+Be aware that most cambios and banks will not accept dollars that are torn or written on, so be sure your dollars are in good shape before trying to exchange them.
 You won't get quite as good a rate as the banks or ATMs, but they are awfully convenient and can be a good option for small amounts.
 Many places in the tourist areas also accept credit cards.
 The bank exchange rate on these is quite good, but some credit cards assess international fees, so know your card first.
 And always have a few hundred pesos or other cash on hand just in case.

 Can I use my credit card safely?

 If you plan to use credit cards, or even if you don't, I recommend calling the credit companies and tell them you will be traveling out of the country.
 We rarely use credit cards while there, but it is nice to have the option.
 We think it is safer to use cash, especially for restaurants where your card leaves your sight.
 But we have used cards at Wal-mart and other larger stores with no problems as long as we have called ahead.
 Tour operators and many of the theme parks will prefer a credit card for payment.
-But we have been declined when we forget to call.
-Best to have the option available, especially in the event of an emergency.
+Some stores and restaurants will charge a 3.5 to 5% transaction fee for processing a CC, so just be aware.
+Best to have the options available, especially in the event of an emergency.

 How can I keep in touch back home?

-We provide a Magic Jack phone for you to use to call the U.S. or Canada for free, as long as there is a good internet connection.
-There is free wifi in the condo.
-Instructions for accessing it are in the guidebook in the condo, or you can call Moskito and they will help you if you have any problems.
-You can also email home or use Skype (or another internet phone provider) to call home.
-There are also internet cafes everywhere for a quick email or call through Skype.
+There is wifi in our condo.
+Instructions for accessing it are in the guidebook in the condo, or you can call our property manager, NASPlaya, and they will help you if you have any problems.
+You can also email home or use FaceTime (or another internet phone provider) to call home.
+There are also numerous internet cafes everywhere for a quick email or call.
 Most internet cafes are quick and inexpensive and the locals use these quite a bit.

 Will I get sick?